suzannecodeinst/RPS-game-PP2/README.md

 ## Debugging
 Originally I wanted there to be two columns of the buttons, one for the user to select from and one for the computer to show their choice, I was struggling with the computer choice selection, so simplified the game play UI to just showing buttons for the User.
 This would be an additional feature that I would like to solve though.

 I struggled to get the game to show the user choice, yet it would show the computer choice.
 I kept re-checking the js, and went back to the beginning with a pseudo-code list, as I was unsure if I had the order of events and functions correct and understood.
-The problem actually lay in the html, I had an extra div that conatained the buttons in the game-panel div, and it shared the class name of the buttons, once this was removed it was ok.
+The problem actually lay in the html, I had an extra div that contained the buttons in the game-panel div, and it shared the class name of the buttons, once this was removed it was ok.

 I was using the === operator for some of the checking the answer function, I needed to use the == operator.
 I think retrospectively my html uses too many classes and data-choice, data-type options, I could simplify this too, and it would help the js in future.